dancamarg0/polygon_fullnode/README.md

 This is a simplified ansible playbook to install Polygon mainnet/testnet, I decided to publish it because I found the Polygon docs a bit confusing and not up-to-date.

+## Initial considerations

-Note: This is to deploy a Full RPC Node, if you want to deploy a validator you'll need to do some more steps that are not covered here.
+1. This is to deploy a Full RPC Node, if you want to deploy a validator you'll need to do some more steps that are not covered here.

+2. I deploy heimdall and bor under /polygon directory, if you want to use the default directories simply delete every line that has the variable `polygon_node_home` defined.

+3. The playbook is fully idempotent.

+## Getting started

 This playbook creates the bor and heimdall services under a user's systemd, so you'll only be able to interact with it using the polygon user.